-In spring of 2016, a group of equity-minded students had a dream: to create a special scholarship for undocumented students attending Marquette University.
+In spring of 2016, a group of equity-minded students had a dream: to create a special scholarship for Dreamers attending Marquette University.
 With the help of dedicated staff, these students put together the inaugural Dreamers Gala to raise funds for the Ignacio Ellacuría, S.J.
 Dreamers Scholarship.
-This scholarship seeks to provide additional support to undocumented students who demonstrate merit and financial need in pursuing a Marquette University education.
+This scholarship seeks to provide additional support to full-time students who demonstrate merit and financial need in pursuing a Marquette University education and are ineligible for federal financial aid.

 Most undocumented youth were brought to the United States by their families at a young age and grow up attending American schools, speaking English, and believing in the American dream—that with hard work, anyone can rise up and overcome the circumstances of their birth.
 But for many undocumented students, no matter how hard they work, their dream of college is out of reach.
 These young men and women are not eligible for federal financial aid as this requires citizenship or legal permanent residency.
 The result is that, of the approximately 80,000 undocumented students who graduate from high school each year, very few will attend and graduate from a postsecondary institution.